swiperthefox/pomodoro-timer/idea.md

 6. [x] Observable property

-7. A special "Misc" task, which captures the small, trivial things to do.
+7. [x] A special "Misc" task, which captures the small, trivial things to do.
-  - click on the task to pop an todo list editor
+  - Click on the task to pop a todo list editor
   - repeated events
   - also can be created in the normal task editor dialog

 8. repeated events: tasks are set to repeat every week, month or year.
   - no "repeat every day", since such tasks can stay on the task list, as long as it is not done.
-  - if we want an event to repeat every week, the we don't want it to stay there for the whole week.
+  - if we want an event to repeat every week, then we don't want it to stay there for the whole week.

 9. Anti procrastination by ugly!
-  - show rotten tomato on the day of deadline
+  - show rotten tomato on the day of the deadline

 10. [x] disable start button when a session is running

-11. sub task
+11. subtask
-  * use "a sub task @mai" to create a subtask who parent is the task in the list that starts with "mai".
+  * use "a subtask ~mai" to create a subtask who's parent is the task in the list that starts with "mai".
-  * or the charactor "@" will pop a list
+  * or the character "~" will pop a list

-## MISC task

-1. a special kind of task
-2. can't mark as done
-3. todos are in a seperate table "todo"
-4.

 ## Text Entry Task Specification

 Use text string to specify properties of a task.